lexandro/dockery/README.md

 - Add: filter by table header fields in images list

 0.2.5
-- Add: containerdetails/volumes-from (get volume from other containers)
+- Add: container details/volumes-from (get volume from other containers)
 - Add: privilege containers should show warning color in details or maybe in the lists too
 - Add: display privileged container on container details page
 - Add: mark privileged containers on container list page